vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

-## chromiumRevision
+## chromiumVersion
-The Chromium revision number.
+The Chromium version.
 It will be downloaded if the chromium path is not provided.

 *Type*: `string`

-*Default*: `"1108766"`
+*Default*: `"125.0.6422.141"`

 ## chromiumUrl
 The remote Chromium URL (`http://HOST:PORT`).